Driving with a trailer

 Under certain circumstances, there may be a risk of overheating when towing a trailer.
 If the engine and drive system overheats, a warning symbol comes on in the driver display and a message is displayed.

-The automatic gearbox adapts the gears depending on load and engine speed.
+The automatic gearbox selects the optimum gear depending on load and engine speed.

 Do not lock the automatic gearbox in a higher gear than the engine "can cope with" - it is not always a good idea to drive at a high gear with low engine speed.